Marketing Mix - Meaning, Importance, Types, Process & Example

-Marketing Mix is a tool which a marketer uses to formulate a product/service offer for customers.
-Marketing mix is done using the 4Ps of marketing - Product, Place, Price, Promotion and 7Ps in case of service- Physical Evidence, People, Process.
-The term Marketing Mix is attributed to Neil Bordon.
-The term is named marketing mix because it suggest how a marketer mixes various elements (Product, Price, Place, Promotion etc) in order to make a relevant/just right offering to the customer.
+Marketing Mix is a strategy which a company uses to formulate a product/service offering for its customers.
+Marketing mix strategy is created using the 4Ps of marketing - Product, Place, Price, Promotion and 7Ps in case of service- Physical Evidence, People, Process.
+The term is attributed to Neil Bordon.
+The term is named because it suggest how a marketer mixes various elements (Product, Price, Place, Promotion etc.) in order to make a relevant/just right offering to the customer.

 The main objective of marketing mix strategy is to make the right product at correct price at the right place with right promotion.
 This strategy has been one of the popular marketing topics in business.
 Let us talk more about the various elements in the marketing mix.

-Product Marketing Mix
+Product Mix (4Ps)

 When a company is offering products or goods, it comes under the purview of the product marketing mix.
 It talks about the product strategies, pricing strategies, place where the products are distributed and promotional strategies.

 It is the main part of the offering, the product itself.
 It is most important aspect of the mix.
 Product is something which has some functional value and can be used by the customer to achieve something.

 Pricing the second most important element in our marketing mix.
 This is value we will get in exchange for our product.
 This is what the customer will pay in return for the utility of the product.

-3) Place: Also called the Distribution.
+Also called the Distribution.
 If we are making a product as the right price, that is not enough, we need to make it available at the right place too.
 The customer mostly would not come to you until and unless our product and price is unbeatable.

-4) Promotion : Also referred to as Communication about the product.
+Also referred to as Communication about the product.
 This is the 4th element in marketing mix which means the communication done about the product to the customer.
 Advertising on TV, print and digital media would come under promotion.

 The above image shows the 4Ps of the marketing mix

-Service Marketing Mix
+Service Mix (7Ps)

-In case of a service brand like a restaurant, telecom service, hospitality etc, there are additional points apart from the 4Ps.
+In case of a service brand like a restaurant, telecom service, hospitality etc., there are additional points apart from the 4Ps.
 The additional Ps i.e. physical evidence, people and processes are collectively known as the service marketing mix.
 These can be described as below:

 A service is intangible but there has to be a reassurance to the customer that service happened.
 It can be a receipt of a service or may be an invoice.
 Physical evidence should be positive meaning that customer should be assured that service completed as expected.

 These are the employees which help deliver the service e.g. delivery boy or a cab driver.
 They may become the face of the service hence are very important that is why very important to chose right people.

 All these help in understand the marketing mix for a service based business